-Our teaching activities cover all levels of University teaching, ranging from Bachelor to postgraduate studies.
 We give lectures on neuroscientific topics, methodological courses, contribute to practicum courses, as well as supervise Bachelor's, Master's, and PhD Theses.
 Teaching is strongly integrated with our research.
 Therefore, for example, the data acquired in the Master's thesis projects are usually also published in international peer-reviewed journals with the student as one of the authors.
 We have many ongoing projects, from which you might find a topic for your thesis—the potential supervisor you can find from our personnel page.
+CBRU is a multidisciplinary organization as our students and teachers come from various backgrounds.
+Our teaching is mainly arranged through the Faculty of Medicine and Faculty of Educational Sciences.

 The doctoral theses are based on publications in international journals with referee practice.
 The theses have typically received a high grade from the reviewers.
 Several doctoral and Master's theses have won prizes for their high quality.